This training course takes place December 4th through December 7th.

-The Autodesk® Inventor® 2017: Introduction to Solid Modeling training guide provides you with an understanding of the parametric design philosophy through a hands-on, practice-intensive curriculum.
+The Autodesk® Inventor® Introduction to Solid Modeling training course provides you with an understanding of the parametric design philosophy through a hands-on, practice-intensive curriculum.
 You will learn the key skills and knowledge needed to design models using Autodesk Inventor, starting with conceptual sketching, through to solid modeling, assembly design, and drawing production.

 - Understanding the Autodesk® Inventor® software interface

 - Creating and editing the solid base 3D feature from a sketch

 - Creating and editing secondary solid features that are sketched and placed

 - Resolving feature failures